Australia owned telcos

 Coles Mobile

 Coles Mobile is a mobile provider operating in conjunction with the supermarket of the same name.
-It’s publicly listed on the ASX with a long Australian history, and operates through the Optus network, offering some great value you can pick up at the checkout.
+It offers some great value you can pick up at the checkout.

 Dodo